 Most working professionals know the fragility of best-practise guidelines in testing times.
 When a shouty boss, a looming deadline or a budget crisis comes along, these guidelines are often cast aside.
 But it doesn't have to be that way.
 In those scenario, short-term thinking takes over.
 Getting the job off the ‚to do' list trumps any long-term considerations or plans you might have agreed.

 Looking at that bigger picture, it's clear that traditional approaches which prioritise deadlines and budgets over long-term ROI have to be challenged, because they can add crippling costs to both individual projects and businesses.

-So this may actually mean choosing a more difficult way to build initially – but following a course which will ultimately increase the return each product brings to the business in the long term.
+So this may actually mean choosing a more difficult way to build initially, but following a course which will ultimately increase the return each product brings to the business in the long term.
 What about in the wider digital world, though?

-We wanted to dig a little deeper into finding out how other organisations were balancing long- and short-term considerations.
+We wanted to dig a little deeper into finding out how other organisations were balancing long and short-term considerations.
 So we teamed up with E-Consultancy to put together some research which looked into this area as well as wider aspects Product Thinking.

-For a balanced view, just over half our survey respondents worked for client-side organisations – with 44% working for agencies, vendors or consultancies.
+For a balanced view, just over half our survey respondents worked for client-side organisations, with 44% working for agencies, vendors or consultancies.
 We also compared the experiences of top-performing businesses and more mainstream companies.

-The current consensus agrees with Product Thinking principles – so businesses should be putting the customer at the centre of everything they do i.e. the outcome, not the deliverable.
+The current consensus agrees with Product Thinking principles, so businesses should be putting the customer at the centre of everything they do i.e. the outcome, not the deliverable.

 And they should be driven by data rather than following gut instinct.
 Our respondents agreed, with 92% saying businesses which focus on the long term are more likely to be successful.

 94% saying we should strive to place a value to the work we do before we invest in it.
 And 88% specifically echoing word-for-word that digital projects should focus on outcomes rather than a list of deliverables.

 So why is it that so many businesses still follow an ad hoc project-based approach for their digital development?
 And why were 81% of the mainstream companies we talked to unsatisfied with their ability to deliver on digital projects on time and within budget?

 The reasons for deliverables being prioritised over outcomes were quite familiar to us:

 These factors led to 'business as usual'.
 Short-term thinking took over.
 Where meeting deadlines became the top priority and speed was valued over quality.

 You might have seen this before, but it's true.
 And in digital it's all about balancing scope, budget and schedule.

 Of course, we shouldn't completely shun the appeal of a short-term gain.
 So here's one which won't come back to negatively affect your business in the long run.